 Irish Grand National Betting

-The 2021 Irish Grand National is set to be staged on Monday 5th April 2021, after the 2020 running was cancelled.
+The 2022 Irish Grand National is set to be staged on Monday 18th April 2022.

 Irish Grand National Odds

 Betting on the Irish Grand National always hots up from January onwards, which is just after the Welsh National, while the Irish Grand National betting gets even more popular if the Aintree Grand National has already been run.